On behalf of Hastings Law Firm P.C. posted in Failure to Diagnose Lawyers in Houston on Wednesday, September 30, 2015.

 The defendants are accused of allowing inadequately qualified personnel to perform diagnostic tests, thereby failing to detect clearly evident abnormalities.
 The inmate alleges he was subjected to emotional distress, intense pain and the loss of a better outcome due to the delayed diagnosis.
 He alleges that his dire situation could have been avoided had the consultant conferred with qualified specialists.

 Every Texas resident has certain rights.
 Along with the right to medical care of an acceptable standard, a victim of medical negligence or delayed diagnosis also has the right to retain the services of an experienced medical malpractice attorney.
+Our medical malpractice law firm in Houston Texas is here to help.
 A lawyer can examine the allegations and determine whether a viable claim exists.
 Such a claim may then be litigated in a Texas civil court, and recovery of medical expenses and other documented losses may be sought.

 Source: pennrecord.com, “Former inmate sues doctor, alleging failure to diagnose gastric cancer”, Sept.
 24, 2015